Security Compliance in Training Videos: Practical Guide

 Protect your training content without slowing down

-TechSmith’s suite of tools should be the foundation of your training content toolbox.
-Snagit, Camtasia, and Screencast are built with information security in mind.
-All together, they offer screenshotting options, screen recordings, editing tools, and a hosting platform that make your content more secure.
-Blur sensitive information in images and videos, and share passphrase-protected files in organized folders with TechSmith’s seamless integration between tools.
+Camtasia Editor, Camtasia Snagit, Camtasia Audiate, and Screencast support the capture, editing, redaction, organization, and protected-sharing workflow described in this article.
+Together, they offer screen capture tools, screen recordings, editing tools, and a hosting platform that make your content more secure.
+Blur sensitive information in images and videos, and share passphrase-protected files in organized folders.

-Explore all of TechSmith’s products and discover how your team can create clear, secure content from day one.
+Explore Camtasia products and discover how your team can create clear, secure content from day one.